ljod-is/poetcave/README.md

 Features that differ from the original are only different because they must be updated to fit a new paradigm.
 One example of that is how a poem's status is handled.
 This is fundamentally different between the old version and the new, so some changes in that area will already be visible to users once Phase 1 is completed.

+Note that interface design goals are excluded from this document.

 # Phase 1

+**From beginning of rewriting until roughly November 16th 2021.**

 *"CRUD" stands for Create/Read/Update/Delete and refers to the ability to apply those operations on the entity in question.*